 - Primary clutch (Drive Clutch) = Front clutch off the motor

 - Secondary Clutch (Driven Clutch) = Rear clutch connected to drivetrain

-- Peak RPM = The RPM the machine sits and holds at most of the time at WOT.
+- Peak RPM = The RPM the machine sits and holds most of the time at WOT.
 This needs to be in your model's peak powerband for best results.
-BMP Supplies you with your optimum peak RPM when purchasing clutch kits.
+(BMP supplies you with your optimum peak RPM when purchasing clutch kits)

-- More Primary Clutch Weight = less peak RPM
+- More Primary Clutch Weight = Less peak RPM & greater belt squeezing force

-- Primary Spring Starting Rate Controls Engagement - Higher the starting rate, the higher your engagement(stall) RPM will be
+- Primary Spring Starting Rate = Controls Engagement

 - Stiffer Primary Spring Ending Rate = Slower Upshift, Quicker Backshift, More Peak RPM

 - Softer Primary Spring Ending Rate = Faster Upshift, Slower Backshift, Less Peak RPM